HaosGypsy/haos_bash/README.md

-# Spring 2016 BASH Toolset
+# Haos BASH Toolset V 0.2

-Some BASH scripts i made while studying at Ewha W. During the Spring 2016 semester.
+Some BASH scripts i am using.

 (in progress!)